 From the factory, steel doors are coated with vinyl or polyester to protect them from scratches.
 But, as their coating gets worn down, you’ll need to repaint or recoat your steel door.
 Moisture can cause steel doors to rust if not prevented quickly.
 If steel gets dented or scratched, repairs aren’t as straightforward as they are with wood.
 Steel has to be sanded and filled to keep the door from deteriorating.

 What kind of life expectancy can you anticipate with your exterior doors?
-Will they hold up to decades of use?
+When it comes to wood doors vs steel doors, Which will hold up to decades of use?

 When sealed properly, wood can last for generations.
 Preventing rot is the job of paint and finishes, and as long as a maintenance routine keeps the finish from wearing away, the wood door will stay usable.
 Proper finishing will also keep the wood from warping and reduce expansion and contraction.